vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/PROJECT_BACKUP_SUMMARY.md

 ## 🎯 **PROJECT OVERVIEW**

-The **MIDIp2p JSONMIDI Framework** is a high-performance, cross-platform framework for real-time MIDI communication over networks using JSON serialization and the TOAST transport protocol.
+The **MIDIp2p JMID Framework** is a high-performance, cross-platform framework for real-time MIDI communication over networks using JSON serialization and the TOAST transport protocol.

 ### **Current Status: Phase 1.2 Complete ✅**
 - **Total Development Time**: 2 phases completed